agrogan1/agrogan1.github.io/README.md

-## R, Stata, and Other Statistical Materials
+## Research on Parenting and R, Stata, and Other Statistical Materials

 [https://agrogan1.github.io/](https://agrogan1.github.io/)